Frida Maanum: Arsenal midfielder 'stable' after collapsing off ball during Conti Cup final win over Chelsea

 Arsenal's Frida Maanum was taken off on a stretcher after appearing to collapse off the ball during Sunday's Conti Cup final against Chelsea.

-She received medical attention on the pitch at Molineux after play was halted in injury time, with the game goalless.
+She received medical attention on the pitch at Molineux after play was halted for seven minutes, with the game goalless.

-Paramedics were called and medical staff encircled the 24-year-old Norway international, who was placed on a stretcher and carried off after several minutes of treatment.
+Paramedics were called and medical staff encircled the 24-year-old Norway international, who was placed on a stretcher and carried off.

 Arsenal posted an update on Maanum's condition on X, saying: "Frida is conscious, talking and in a stable condition.
 She will continue to be monitored closely by our medical team.
 We're all with you, Frida."